hkexgroup/resipy/src/README.md

 In addition to this python package that provideds the API, a multi-platform standalone Graphical User Interface (GUI) is also available to download.

-Please see the gitlab repository for more information: **https://gitlab.com/hkex/pyr2 **
+Please see the gitlab repository for more information and to download the executable for the GUI: **https://gitlab.com/hkex/pyr2**

+Or the online documentation: **https://hkex.gitlab.io/pyr2**